colblitz/yatto2/README.md

 # install dev libraries
 npm install --only=dev

-# run these in terminals
+# run each of these in separate terminal sessions
+mongod
 gulp
 npm run watch
 ```